yain22/SWM/README.md

 # Spatial Prediction via Spatial Weibull Model

 Codes of the paper titled  **"Bayesian hierarchical modeling: application towards production results in the Eagle Ford Shale of South Texas"** are avaiable here.
 This is a joint project of [Se Yoon Lee](https://sites.google.com/view/seyoonlee) and [Bani K Mallick](https://www.stat.tamu.edu/~bmallick/).
-We upload the relevant R codes for the spatial Weibull model (SWM) for the purpose of the (i) posterior inference and (ii) spatial prediction at a new test location.
+We upload the relevant R codes for the spatial Weibull model (SWM) for the purpose of the (i) posterior inference (via a Gibbs sampler) and (ii) spatial prediction at a new test location.

 **Following R-packages are required:**
 1. dplyr